Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 2. Extract the zip to your ***/Morrowind*** root directory, the one with the Morrowind.exe program in it (not Data Files).

-3. Set the Morrowind Code Patch program and Morrowind.exe as run as an administrator.
+3. Set the Morrowind Code Patch program and Morrowind.exe to run as an administrator.
      - *Instructions: When you put to the Morrowind Code Patch.exe executable in the root of your Morrowind folder, right-click on it to view the contextual menu.
 Then, click or tap on Properties.
 In the Properties window, go to the Compatibility tab.
 At the bottom of the window, check the box that says "Run this program as an administrator" and then click or tap on Apply or OK.*
      - *Repeat this process for Morrowind.exe (also located in the root of your Morrowind folder).*